e2186OmerB/Git-lab-repo1/README.md

+# Git-lab-repo1
-# Git-lab-repo1 baska ne yazmali
+baska ne yazmali
+> What is GIT?
+Git is free